Joe Biden 'Praying for the Right Verdict' in Derek Chauvin Trial

 President Joe Biden said he was praying for the “right verdict” in the trial of Derek Chauvin for the death of George Floyd.

-“I’m praying the verdict is the right verdict,” Biden told reporters Tuesday.
-“The evidence is overwhelming in my view.”
+“I’m praying the verdict is the right verdict.
+Which is – I think it’s overwhelming in my view,” he said.

 The president spoke about the case during a meeting with members of the Congressional Hispanic Caucus at the White House.